-Inventions such as the steam engine, bicycle, telephone, ATM, fingerprinting, television, penicillin, electro-magnetics, radar, insulin and a host of others had their beginnings in Scotland.
+Inventions such as the steam engine, bicycle, telephone, ATM, fingerprinting, television, penicillin, electromagnetics, radar, insulin, and a host of others had their beginnings in Scotland.
 She even told us about the two young entrepreneurs, Burke & Hare who cleverly found an innovative way to supply medical schools with much-needed teaching aids.
-Their radical new concept in “procurement” made them both very wealthy until around 1828 when they were hanged for grave robbing and serial murder (a minor snag in an otherwise very sound business plan).
+Their radical new concept in “procurement” made them both very wealthy until around 1828 when they were hanged for grave robbing and serial murder (a minor snag in an otherwise very inventive business plan).

 Over the course of three hours, Izzy continued to delight us with stories of Edinburgh’s macabre and disgusting past, wrapping up the tour in Princes Street Gardens, near the oldest floral clock in the world.
 We’d intended to ditch the tour right before the end to avoid having to tip Izzy, but by then, we’d forgotten how to get back to our hotel.
 So we coughed up what we thought the tour was worth and it turned out to be a lot.

 Now left to fend for ourselves, we once again walked the length and breadth of Old Town, stopping to spend more time at places we saw and to marvel at the city’s almost French-like architecture.
-Stout, sturdy buildings mirror the stout, sturdy people of Scotland themselves.
-To call the Scots ‘larger than life’ is no lazy cliche or hyperbole.
-The Scots are just pretty big people.
+Edinburgh’s stout, sturdy buildings mirror the stout, sturdy people of Scotland themselves.
+To call the Scots ‘larger than life’ is no lazy cliché or hyperbole—the Scots are just pretty big people.
 In fact, the petite section in clothing stores has a sign that says, “Sorry, try France.”

 Edinburgh is thankfully a very walkable town since if you don’t keep moving constantly, you’ll freeze to death or the haggis will clot inside your heart and kill you.
 We couldn’t think of any other reasons for sane people to be outside in those temperatures otherwise.
 That’s not to say that Edinburgh is all that cold, it’s just colder than it feels like it should be.

-Normally, we were told, the weather in Edinburgh vacillates between miserably rainy and god-forsaken grey, so we were thrown off by bright sun and blue skies over the four days we visited.
+Normally, we were assured, the weather in Edinburgh vacillates between miserably rainy and god-forsaken gray, so we were thrown off by bright sun and blue skies over the four days we visited.
 (Thanks, Scottish weather gods!)
 Yet it was still freezing to us, though obviously not to the locals.

 We saw a stunning amount of pasty, exposed flesh considering the brisk temperatures and gale-force North Atlantic winds.
 Still, nothing seemed to dissuade the young Scots from walking to nightclubs in short sleeves and even shorter skirts.
 We stood out as obvious tourists thanks to our bulky coats, woolen scarves, and day-time sobriety.